calcom/cal.com/README.md

 | teams                    |     ✅    |    ✅    |    ✅   |   ✅  |    ✅   |
 | users                    |     ✅    |   👤[1]  |    ✅   |   ✅  |    ✅   |

-## Models missing userId relation.
+## Models missing userId relation

 - daily-event-references
 - destination-calendars
 - event-types-custom-input
 - memberships
 - reminder-mails
-- schedules

 ## Models from database that are not exposed

-mostly because they're deemed too sensitive  can be revisited if needed.
+mostly because they're deemed too sensitive can be revisited if needed. most are expected to be used via cal's webapp.

-- [] Api Keys
+- [ ] Api Keys
-- [] Credentials
+- [ ] Credentials
-- [] Webhooks
+- [ ] Webhooks
-- [] ResetPasswordRequest
+- [ ] ResetPasswordRequest
-- [] VerificationToken
+- [ ] VerificationToken

 ## Documentation (OpenAPI)